Insights

 • Appropriate practice procedures to be followed in the event of a radiation related emergency.

-It is important that practices are aware of the new Radiation Management Plan requirements because the time needed for the preparation of a Radiation Management Plan and the assessment by the Department of Health must be considered when a person or entity intends to start a new practice, vary an existing licence or purchase a practice.
+It is important that practices are aware of the Radiation Management Plan requirements because the time needed for the preparation of a Radiation Management Plan and the assessment of it by the Department of Health must be considered if you intend to start a new practice, vary an existing licence or purchase a practice.

 I would like to receive Burke Lawyers Newsletters